 Olipop backstory

 However, Ben Goodwin is a self-professed “health-o-phile” after experiencing his own issues as a child.
 He previously launched two fermented beverages companies, one selling kombucha and the other water kefir.
-Additionally, they have a very impressive group of research partners on board.
+Additionally, they partner with a group of health experts (note: I used to have a picture of their research partners, but it has disappeared.
+I’ve updated it with what their website shows as of today (2025), five years after my original post.
+I swear there used to be more than three partners…?)

 Summed up, their mission is to replace soda consumption with a healthier alternative.
 Olipop promises a drink that tastes great, is less than a third of sugar and a fraction of the calories of soda, and that delivers ingredients that promote gut health.